FaradayRF/Faraday-Software/Tutorials/start/configuring-proxy.md

 > There is no need to change any other Proxy.ini settings unless you know what you're doing!

  1. Open the `proxy-template.ini` file in a text editor to edit `[UNIT0]` values
- 2. Change `CALLSIGN` Replace ```NOCALL``` to match your callsign
+ 2. Change `CALLSIGN` Replace `REPLACEME` to match your callsign
  3. Change `NODEID` to an appropriate node ID value that is not already in use.
 Numbers between 0-255 are valid.
  4. Change `COM` to match the COM port indicated while [connecting Faraday](connecting-hardware.md). `x` represents a number.
  5. Save the file as `proxy.ini`

 A proper configuration file will look similar to the configuration below.
-Notice the radio is "KB1LQD-1" on COM71.
+Notice the radio is `KB1LQD-1` on `COM71`.

 ![Proxy INI Example](images/Proxy-INI-Example.png "Proxy INI Example")